-- Avoid processed food: Highly processed foods may compromise the integrity of the gut and drive inflammation (23).
+- Avoid processed food: Highly processed foods may compromise the integrity of your gut and drive inflammation (

-- Eat Soluble Fiber: Eating soluble fiber can help improve gut health and may protect against obesity (24).
+- Eat soluble fiber: Eating soluble fiber can help improve your gut health and may protect against obesity (

-- Exercise: Physical activity may help to reverse leptin resistance (25).
+- Exercise: Physical activity may help reverse leptin resistance (

-- Sleep: Poor sleep has been implicated in problems with leptin (26).
+- Sleep: Poor sleep is implicated in problems with leptin (

-- Lower your triglycerides: Having high blood triglycerides can prevent the transport of leptin from blood and into the brain (27).
-The best way to lower triglycerides is to reduce carbohydrate intake (28).
+- Lower your triglycerides: Having high triglycerides can prevent the transport of leptin from your blood to your brain.
+The best way to lower triglycerides is to reduce your carb intake (

-- Eat Protein: Eating plenty of protein can cause automatic weight loss.
-There are many reason for that, one of them may be an improvement in leptin sensitivity (29).
+- Eat protein: Eating plenty of protein can cause automatic weight loss, which may result from an improvement in leptin sensitivity (

-Obesity is not caused by greed, laziness or a lack of willpower.
+Thus, obesity is usually not caused by greed, laziness or a lack of willpower.